 - Also provide DEFAULT values wherever applicable.

-foreign key (referential integrity) constraints that are expected to
+- Indicate any foreign key (referential integrity) constraints that

 constraints for any appropriate relations.

 specification of attribute / field names in destination of foreign key references.